-To study how this behavioural insight affects retirement savings, behavioural economists Madrian and Shea studied how such opt-in defaults impacted the participation and savings rates in a 401(K) defined-contribution pension plan for employees at a large US cooperation (Madrian & Shea, 2001).
+To study how default settings affect retirement savings, behavioural economists Madrian and Shea studied how changing an opt-in default to an opt-out default impacted the participation and savings rates in a 401(K) defined-contribution pension plan for employees at a large US cooperation (Madrian & Shea, 2001).
 At the company studied by Madrian and Shea, employees could participate in 401(k) when they had worked one or more years at the firm.
 Employees eligible for participation had the option of contributing up to 15% of their salary, with the first 6% receiving a 50% match by the employer.
-Besides (1) choosing whether to participate in 401(k) or not, and (2) select the contribution rate wanted, individuals also needed to (3) choose the investment allocation of the combined employee and employer contribution amongst nine different investment funds.
-Under this system 37% of employees had enrolled in 401(k) after one year, a number that slowly increased with tenure reaching 83%, but only after 20 years of employment (see figure 2).
-Further, the selected contribution rates were widely distributed, though with 30% clustering on the 6% contribution level thus maximising the 50% contribution by the employer (see figure 3).
-Finally, the investment was allocated amongst the different options with the majority being invested in stocks (75%), followed by bonds (17,8%), and money market (7,3%), (see figure 4).2

-Cognitive biases and heuristics are psychological mechanisms and mental 'rules of thumb' that do not rely on thinking in the sense where one thought logically leads to another.
+Besides (1) choosing whether to participate in 401(k) or not, and (2) selecting the contribution rate wanted, individuals also needed to (3) choose the investment allocation of the combined employee and employer contribution amongst nine different investment funds.
+Under this system 37% of employees had enrolled in 401(k) after one year, a number that slowly increased with tenure reaching 83%, but only after 20 years of employment (see figure 1).
+Further, the selected contribution rates were widely distributed, though with 30% clustering on the 6% contribution level thus maximising the 50% contribution by the employer (see figure 2).
+Finally, the investment was allocated amongst the different options with the majority being invested in stocks (75%), followed by bonds (17.8%), and money market (7.3%), (see figure 3).2 are psychological mechanisms and mental 'rules of thumb' that do not rely on thinking in the sense where one thought logically leads to another.
 When applied in judgement and decision-making they may potentially lead people to act irrationally.